benbaptist/minecraft-wrapper/README.md

 # Features #
 Wrapper.py supports the following features:
-  - [Plugin system](/documentation/readme.md) for adding Bukkit-like features to a vanilla server
+- [Plugin system](/documentation/readme.md) for adding Bukkit-like features to a vanilla server.
-  - Proxy mode allows you to add extra functionality to plugins, such as real /commands
+- Proxy mode allows you to add extra functionality to plugins, such as real /commands.
-  - Permissions system with group support
+- Permissions system with group support.
-  - Jump to different servers without reconnecting *(alpha feature that does not work well or at all, can be used by calling api.minecraft.connect(ip, port) )*
+- Built in Hub world / Multi-server support!
+  - Use the built-in /hub functionality with world configurations set up in the wrapper config, __or__
+  - Implement you own customized version with the plugin API by calling
 - Automatic Backups
   - Automatically delete the oldest backups once you reach amount of backups
   - Specify which folders and files get backed up